How to Avoid Miscommunication in Business Text Messaging

 Why do people misinterpret text messages?

-1. No context
+1. Absence of context

 2. No emotional cues

 We often rely on facial expressions and tone of voice to pick up on emotional cues and get a sense of how someone is feeling and reacting to our communication.
 If you can't see or speak to someone in person, it becomes much harder to 'read' them and gauge whether you're on the same page.
+Texting is impersonal.
+Misunderstood text messages are thus often caused by this gap in emotional connection.

 3. Lack of body language